 16. Fewer but more dangerous White Knights

 I had one engagement with a White Knight on one comment section where I had to tell the guy NINETY THREE TIMES!
 That Elliot Rodger wasn’t in any way connected to men’s rights or MGTOW.
-There was another guy on the recent GQ article that simply kept lying and posting up cherry picked studies and was told me SEVEN times that getting the last word in doesn’t mean you win by default!
+There was another guy on the recent GQ article that simply kept lying and posting up cherry-picked studies and was told by me SEVEN times that getting the last word in doesn’t mean you win by default!
 Did he listen?
 Nope, what he did do though was change his name so his failures and contradictions were harder to find.
 So the more dangerous is clearly true at least in my experience.

 As for there being fewer of them?
 Had the year ended in September I would’ve absolutely said yes!
 After August though and the reality of the situation began to sink in with Feminists.
 White Knights the started crawling out of the woodwork again.

 So now we have more White Knights and more dangerous ones as well.

 Tentatively this guess was right, I didn’t anticipate that the backlash would come as fast as it did.
 I certainly didn’t see the cheap shots coming just before Christmas.